1998–99 Manchester United F.C. season: August–October

-On the first match of the season, Manchester United faced Leicester City at Old Trafford, and went a goal down within seven minutes, when Emile Heskey turned in Muzzy Izzet's cross via the crossbar.
+In the first match of the season, Manchester United faced Leicester City at Old Trafford and went a goal down within seven minutes, when Emile Heskey turned in Muzzy Izzet's cross via the crossbar.
 Tony Cottee – the scorer in the previous season's corresponding fixture – added a second with 15 minutes remaining.
 A long-range shot from David Beckham deflected in off Teddy Sheringham three minutes later, before Beckham himself scored with a direct free kick to salvage a point for the home side.
 The team's first away game followed at West Ham United, but despite the debut of striker Dwight Yorke, United were held to a goalless draw.
 Beckham, who had become a national hate figure after his dismissal at the World Cup, was poorly received by West Ham supporters, with his every touch of the ball jeered.
 Bottles and stones were directed at the team bus prior to kick-off.
 After the game, Ferguson, his players, and the Manchester United staff refused to be interviewed by the press or television.

 Manchester United recorded their first win of the season on 9 September, beating newly promoted Charlton Athletic 4–1.
 Yorke and Ole Gunnar Solskjær each scored a brace to overturn the visitors' early lead.
 Old Trafford was covered in graffiti against the proposed takeover of the club by BSkyB.
 Chants were directed at chairman Martin Edwards, who had given his support to the merger.
 The following week, ahead of their midweek UEFA Champions League group stage visit against Barcelona, United earned a 2–0 victory against Coventry City, thanks to goals from Yorke and Ronny Johnsen.
-However, a 3–0 defeat to defending champions Arsenal left the team in 10th place after five matches, with Arsenal winning against United in four consecutive matches; goals from Tony Adams, Nicolas Anelka and Freddie Ljungberg condemned Manchester United to their second 3–0 defeat by Arsenal in the season.
+However, a 3–0 defeat to defending champions Arsenal left the team in 10th place after five matches, with Arsenal winning against United in four consecutive matches; goals from Tony Adams, Nicolas Anelka, and Freddie Ljungberg condemned Manchester United to their second 3–0 defeat by Arsenal in the season.
 Midfielder Nicky Butt, who had been sent off in the Champions League match earlier in the week, was handed a second red card in the space of four days for a foul on Patrick Vieira.
 After the match, Alex Ferguson admitted that his team was inferior to Arsenal, and later called their performance "depressing".
 United ended the month with a win, beating rivals Liverpool 2–0 to move into fifth spot, with Denis Irwin scoring a penalty and Paul Scholes scoring a cross from Andy Cole.